TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 Our primary goal in collecting PII is to provide you with a friendly, customized, and enhanced experience.
 We only collect PII that is relevant to the purpose of our Services.
 We may collect PII about our Users in various ways such as: directly from Users, via usage of our Services automatically, from publicly available sources or affiliated 3rd party services.
 We do not process this information in a way that is incompatible with the purpose for which it has been collected or subsequently authorized by Users, publicly available sources or third parties.

 1. Data You Provide to Us
     1.  _Registration_ - We collect and store PII such as name, address, e-mail, IP address, geo-location, title, job type, phone number, organization name, organization type, country, industry field of interest, credit card (where applicable) that Users voluntarily supply either while on our Sites or Applications.
-We use this information to enable Users on array of optional services and/or features such as online newsletters, notifications, online commenting, surveys, contact forms and paid subscriptions.
+We use this information to enable Users to an array of services and/or features such as online newsletters, notifications, online commenting, surveys, contact forms and paid subscriptions from RCP, partners and advertisers.
 For some services, Users may be able to submit information about other people.
 For example, you might submit a person’s name, email address, telephone number to send a link of interest or purchase a gifted paid-subscription for them.
     2.  _Social Media_ – If Users access or log-in to a RCP Service through a social media service or connect a RCP Service to a social media service, the PII we collect may also include User ID and/or user name associated with social media service, any other information or content Users have permitted the social media service to share with us, such as profile picture, email address or friends lists, and any information Users have made public in connection with that social media service.
 When accessing RCP Services through social media services, Users authorize RCP to collect, store and use such information and content in accordance with this Privacy Policy.
 2. Data Automatically or Passively Collected
     1.  _Server Logs_ – when Users access and interact with RCP Services and its service providers, we receive and record certain “traffic data” on our server logs (which may be hosted by a 3rd party service) such as but not limited to: IP address, timestamp of visit, page visited or service used, geolocation, unique device identifier (if accessing via mobile, unique device identifier.
 We use this to permit a connection to our Services, help diagnose problems with our servers, analyze trends and administer our Services.